openbmc/docs/code-update/code-update.md

 version=v1.99.10
 ```

-2. Transfer the generated UBI BMC image to the BMC via one of the following
+2. Transfer the generated BMC image to the BMC via one of the following
 methods:
-  * Method 1: Via scp: Copy the generated UBI BMC image to the `/tmp/images/`
+  * Method 1: Via scp: Copy the generated BMC image to the `/tmp/images/`
     directory on the BMC.
   * Method 2: Via REST Upload:
   https://github.com/openbmc/docs/blob/master/rest-api.md#uploading-images